acising/KellectAgent-Windows/README.md

 | Windows SDK   |  10.0.20348.0  |
 | Clion         |   2022.1  |

-The directory of kellect is shown as blew:
+The directory of kellect is shown as below:

 | name of directory | meaning                  |
 |-------------------|--------------------------|